carpentries-incubator/managing-computational-projects/index.md

 > * Our learners have a good understanding of designing or contributing to a scientific project throughout its lifecycle.
 > * They have a computational project in mind for which funding and research ethics have been approved.
 > * We also assume that the research team of any size is (either partially or fully) established.
->
-> This project massively reuses and builds on [The Turing Way](https://the-turing-way.netlify.app/), [The Carpentries](https://carpentries.org/) and [Open Life Science](https://openlifesci.org/) practices and provides resources for references.
 {: .prereq}

 {% include links.md %}